 ABC views health and safety with the utmost importance, and we expect all contractors that work with ABC to uphold the same view.

-ABC Recycling is a proud certified member of the Green Marine Program, an environmental certification program for the North American marine industry.
-It is a voluntary, transparent and inclusive initiative that addresses key environmental issues through its 14 performance indicators.
+Since 2017, ABC Recycling’s Nanaimo terminal is a proud certified member of the Green Marine Program, an environmental certification program for the North American marine industry.
+It is a voluntary, transparent and inclusive initiative that addresses key environmental issues through its 15 performance indicators.
 To receive their certification, participants must benchmark their annual environmental performance through the program’s self-evaluation guides, have their results verified by an accredited external verifier and agree to publication of their individual results.